Get a quick quote

 5. Can be less than half the price of a traditional funeral

-That’s not the case – in fact, in can be quite the opposite.
+While some believe a direct cremation is for people who don’t care, the reality is often the opposite.
 A traditional funeral includes a service that you may not get much say in, for example it will be at the crematorium, there will be a time limit and a limit on who can come and what you can do.
-With a direct cremation, family can arrange any service or send-off they wish.
+With a pure cremation, family can arrange any service or send-off they wish.
 And the advantage is, there are no difficult decisions to make about coffin handles or which flowers, whether to have a limousine and so on.

 Plus, people who’ve bought a plan from us – which is much more affordable than a traditional funeral – have said they chose us because, ‘I’d rather my money went to my family, rather than a funeral director’.